red-game-dev/ThePipeline/README.md

 2. **Better UI**: The existing UI was built for test purposes, therefore a better design UI/UX would have been implemented.

-3. **Testing**: Implementing different types of tests like integration tests, unit tests, and end-to-end tests will solidify the codebase, making it less prone to bugs as we scale and add more features.
+3. **Add Better Testing**: Implementing different types of tests like integration tests, unit tests, and end-to-end tests will solidify the codebase, making it less prone to bugs as we scale and add more features.

 4. **SEO & Lighthouse Score**: Optimizing for search engines and aiming for a high Lighthouse score for better user experience and accessibility.